AhmedSamara/dual-audio-/README.md

 ## What it does

 - Plays white noise on one Bluetooth device (e.g., Sony WH-1000XM3)
-- Plays Spotify on a different Bluetooth device (e.g., AirPods Pro)
+- Plays everything else on a different Bluetooth device (e.g., AirPods Pro)
 - Both devices play audio at the same time without interfering with each other

 ## Why would you ever do this.